Coronavirus Measures for U.S. Local Leaders to Consider

 “I think it would be better served to point out that this is a health problem and it affects all people not just Asians or Chinese.
 You don’t have to be Chinese to be traveling to China.”

 A coronavirus vaccine is already in development and U.S. health experts predict human testing could begin by late April.
-At least nine additional months of testing and manufacturing would be required before an approved vaccine was ready.
+At least ten additional months of testing and manufacturing would be required before an approved vaccine was ready.
 No one knows whether the virus will still be spreading then or if it will simply wind down on its own as the SARS virus did in 2003.

 “Yes.
 This outbreak is a wonderful reminder that this type of preparedness needs to have already happened,” says Chuck Johnson, President of the International Safety Equipment Association.
 “Doing this when it’s not an emergency is the key.”